-Buy toothpicks and a variety of different sized marshmallows – from the minis to the large toasting marshmallows, colourful twisted ones and your regular sized marshmallows.
-Make animals or people from a variety of marshmallows.
-Take photos for memories, then eat them up (if not painted!).
-NB.
-Cut off the sharp edges of toothpicks before your children use them.
+Create animals or people from a variety of marshmallows.
+Use food colouring to paint eyes and other fun features on your creations.
+Take photos for memories, then eat them up.
+Remember to cut off the sharp edges of toothpicks before your children use them.

 4. Fire Pit